Takadenoshi/sse-presentation/presentation/sse.md

 Test it out in the [playground repo](https://github.com/takadenoshi/sse-presentation):

-- Start server & react-app
+- Start react-app but not the server
 - Open react-app on Firefox
 - Connect to any endpoint
-- Stop the server
 - Firefox will attempt to reconnect once, encounter a network error, then stop
   - Chrome will instead keep reconnecting